What should I study at uni for a career in the emergency services?

 Course entry requirements vary, but you’re likely to need at least five GSCEs, including English, maths and/or a science, plus at least two A levels.
 You’ll also need a full manual driving licence.
 The minimum level of qualification you’ll need to work unsupervised as a paramedic is a diploma in higher education, but many courses are foundation or BSc degrees.
 Some can be taken part-time and all include plenty of work experience.
 You can find out more about what you need to do to become a paramedic from our advice on how to get into a career with the emergency services.

-If you apply to the police as a graduate, you are likely to need a 2.1 honours degree to succeed, so if this is your plan, make sure you choose a subject you can do well in.
 You might be interested in subjects such as law, criminology or sociology, but as long as you meet the criteria, your choice of course won’t make a difference to your chance of success.
 There are also some specific policing degrees available, though these do not guarantee entry to the force.

 You don’t need to be a graduate to become a firefighter, so if you’re planning to go to university and want to join the fire and rescue service afterwards, you don’t need to take account of any recruitment requirements when choosing your course.